Understand the Hydration Definition So You Can Fight Dehydration

 - Dry skin or dry eyes

-Severe dehydration may cause additional symptoms such as confusion, irritability, and sunken eyes.
-In children, symptoms of dehydration may include crying without producing tears, dry diapers for more than four hours, and a sunken soft spot (fontanelle) on the head.
+Severe dehydration may cause confusion, irritability, and sunken eyes.
+In children, signs of dehydration may include crying without producing tears, dry diapers for more than four hours, and a sunken soft spot (fontanelle) on the head.

 How much fluid is enough?
 That depends on the person.
 While drinking eight glasses of fluids a day is a great goal, some people may be properly hydrated with fewer fluids while others may need more.
 Try to take small sips of fluids throughout the day.
 Remember, it’s not just about water.
 You also need a precise balance of electrolytes to stay hydrated, which is why it’s a good idea to have an oral rehydration solution like DripDrop ORS on hand.